zbrown23/zbrown23/README.md

 The languages I'm most comfortable in are C/C++, Python, Java, Kotlin, and Matlab.
 I'm also familiar with HDLs like SystemVerilog, low level programming in Assembly, and even good ol' Minecraft redstone.

-I design a lot of PCBs, but unfortunately most of them are done in Altium.
+I design a lot of PCBs, but unfortunately most of them are done in Altium so I can't show them off here.
 I've done high speed, high voltage, and high density designs as well as boring old 2-layer boards just to play around with.